pandulapeter/beagle/README.md

 * The list of [built-in modules](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/modules/).
 Every file in this package is documented.
 These modules should cover most use cases and have the advantage of also providing a fake, **noop** implementation which means that no part of their logic is compiled into your release builds.
 * The ability to write custom modules.
 For this a good starting point is looking at the built-in implementations from above, but [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/CUSTOM_MODULES.md) also provides some guidance.

 Check out [the showcase app](https://play.google.com/store/apps/details?id=com.pandulapeter.beagle) for some ideas on what is possible with the built-in modules or for an interactive tool which can be used to preview any module configuration and generate the code for it.
+A more visual guide to some of the possibilities is [this article](https://halcyonmobile.com/blog/mobile-app-development/android-app-development/what-could-a-debug-menu-contain/).

 Here is a minimal example that should work for most projects: